World Court to hear Russian objections to Ukraine genocide case

 Moscow says Ukraine is using the case as a roundabout way to get a ruling on the overall legality of its military action.

-Ukraine has already cleared one hurdle as the court decided in its favour in a preliminary decision in the case in March last year.
+Ukraine has already cleared one hurdle as the court decided in its favour in a preliminary decision in the case in March in 2022.
 Based on that, the court ordered Russia to cease military actions in Ukraine immediately.

 The United Nations’ 1948 Genocide Convention defines genocide as crimes committed “with intent to destroy, in whole or in part, a national, ethnical, racial or religious group, as such.”
 REUTERS